The King's Birthday celebration will take place this year in London on Saturday, June 17, 2023.

-As usual, the festivities will end with the dramatic Royal Air Force fly-past, witnessed by the members of the royal family from the Buckingham Palace balcony.
+As usual, the festivities' highlights will include the traditional Trooping of the Colour with more than 1,400 parading soldiers, 200 horses and 400 musicians -- along with a grand finale that features the dramatic Royal Air Force fly-past witnessed by the royal family from the Buckingham Palace balcony.

 All about the King's Birthday